Retired Engineering TechnicianTexas Instruments;Electronics/Mechatronics Student

 “I may even head to work in Albuquerque, N.M., where they have wind and solar farms that incorporate these improved solar and thermal technologies.
 For all of them, mechatronics will be the basis of how things work, and I’m excited about that.”

 Frank Juarez worked as a yield enhancement engineering technician, doing quality control and assurance, for 15 years at Texas Instruments; he also served as a cryptologic technician, encoding and decoding messages, in Navy intelligence for nine years.
-He began a Mechatronics class at DCCCD after his entire department was laid off at TI in March 2008.
+He began a Mechatronics class after his entire department was laid off at TI in March 2008.